hoggmania/build.env.intel/cyclonedx_plugins_by_language.md

 # CycloneDX SBOM Generators and Plugins by Language

+## Project Integration Notes (build.env.intel)

+- This project auto-detects build systems and invokes the correct CycloneDX plugin/CLI for each language.
+- SBOM generation is always JSON (CycloneDX v1.5+ recommended).
+- For multi-language/polyglot repos, all detected build systems are processed in a single run.
+- Output directory defaults to `generated-sboms/` (configurable via `--output`).
+- SBOM merging (for polyglot projects) is supported via the `--merge` flag.
+- All SBOM commands are executed in the directory where the build file exists (not repo root).
+- For .NET, wildcard project file detection is supported (e.g., `*.csproj`).
+- If no build system is detected, standalone JARs are scanned with Syft (requires Syft installed).
+- All commands and results are logged as JSON for traceability.

+# CycloneDX SBOM Generators and Plugins by Language

 This table lists the primary CycloneDX-supported tools for generating Software Bill of Materials (SBOMs) across major programming languages and ecosystems.

 | Language / Ecosystem | Tool / Plugin | Latest Version & Schema Support | Notes on Integration & CI/CD Usage |